mohragk/Shifter_Handbrake_DIY/README.md

 # Handbrake and Sequential Shifter controller using a (Arduino) Pro Micro
-Example code for a sequential shifter and analog handbrake.
+Example code for a sequential shifter and analog handbrake combo.
 A GUI (made with P5/Processing) is included for editing the handbrake response curve and deadzone.

 ## Usage
 Connect microswitches to pin 9 and 10 for the sequential shifter and a potentiometer to pin A0 for the handbrake.